Upcoming Events

 From the publisher's page: "As An Unholy Traffic shows, slave trading helped Southerners survive and fight the Civil War, as well as to build the future for which they fought.
 They mitigated the crises the war spawned by buying and selling enslaved people, using this commerce to navigate food shortages, unsettled gender roles, the demands of military service, and other hardships on the homefront.
 Some Rebels speculated wildly in human property, investing in slaves to ward off inflation and to buy shares in the slaveholding nation they hoped to create.
 Others traded people to counter the advance of emancipation.
 Given its centrality to their nationhood, Confederates went to great lengths to prolong the slave trade, which, in turn, supported the Confederacy.
 For those held in slavery, the surviving slave trade dramatically shaped their pursuit of freedom, inserting a retrograde movement into some people's journeys toward liberty while inspiring others to make the risky decision to escape."

-This event is free and open to the public.
+This event is free and open to the public, but registration on Eventbrite.com is required!
 Paid parking is available nearby at the Central Grounds Parking Garage located near the UVA bookstore.

 Friday, April 11, 2025

-The Nau Civil War Center's 2025 Annual Conference will take place on Friday, April 11, 2025, in UVA's Small Special Collections Library auditorium.
+Our 2025 Annual Conference, "Remaking the Republic: New Perspectives on Reconstruction," will take place on Friday, April 11, in UVA's Small Special Collections Library auditorium.
 The conference will focus on Reconstruction, and it will feature presentations by Hannah Rosen, Justene Hill Edwards, Manisha Sinha, Kidada E. Williams, and Calvin Schermerhorn.
-It will be free and open to the public.
-Stay tuned for more details!
+It will be free and open to the public, but registration on Eventbrite.com is required!